8 Best New Streaming Services

 Legacy networks like NBC, CBS, and HBO followed suit, and pretty soon, a cord-cutting movement had begun.
 There are now more shows and channels than ever online, with networks and media companies alike hopping onboard the streaming ship.
 In this list, we've round up the best among the latest launched.

-Our recommended five best new streaming services:
+Our recommended three best new streaming services:

 Discovery+ $4.99 Watch